TylerFair/exoTEDRF/exotedrf/optimize_future.md

 1. (Completed) remove big if/elif from optimize.py

-2. Function to extract at any given stage to calculate scatter
+2. Function to box extract at any given stage to calculate scatter

 2. Function to find minimum of residual at a given cost aka. dppm/dstep=0